simongu20070911/Trans4trade/readme.md

 This repository contains a new financial model, Trans4trade.
-Taking insight from a Large Language Model, this model utilizes a transformer backbone coupled with a Space State Model decoder.
+Taking insight from a Large Language Model, this model utilizes a transformer backbone coupled with a Space State Model and a Linear decoder.
 On top of OrderBook data, this model shows better generalization ability and performance.
 The paper is the trans4.pdf.